 Workation: Workation, as the name suggests, refers to the merging of work and vacation.
 This is triggered by the option to work remotely and offers various advantages: such as flexibility, additional motivation and the option to take time off due to less urgent obligations - after all, it is still a vacation.

-New Work: New Work describes today's working world, which has changed due to digitalization, globalization and younger generations.
+New Work: New Work describes today's working world, which has changed due to digitalisation, globalisation and younger generations.
 For many, the resulting departure not only means a departure in the mindset itself, for example in the form of more sustainable ways of working with the goal of change.
 It also opens new working methods, such as home offices and the afore mentioned Workation.

 Our Bottom Line: